Casper-Guo/Armchair-Strategist/SCHEMA.md

 - **RoundNumber** (`int`)
 - **EventName** (`str`)

-The follwing columns are added.
+The following columns are added.
 All numerical columns are accurate to three places.

 - **IsSlick** (`bool`): A flag for whether the lap is completed on any of the slick compounds.
 - **CompoundName** (`string`): The name of the underlying compound.